joseferben/joseferben.com/content/posts/hoarddit_a_website_to_discover_art.md

 Quickly we found ourselves googling terms such as _AlpineJS server side rendering_ hoping to find a solution on how to express the templates once and have Django and AlpineJS interpret them separately.

 A term that was used frequently a few years back was _isomorphic rendering_.
 This describes the template rendering process on the server and on the client being somewhat similar.
-If you use _isomorphic rendering_ with this wonky definition and a Haskeller is nearby, you did not read it on this blog!
+If you use the term _isomorphic rendering_ with this wonky definition and a Haskeller is nearby, you did not read it here!

 AlpineJS was a joy to use for little stateless elements like the navigation that opens and closes.
 Our use case seems to be too complex for it however.